- Prayer and Worship

-Learn about the larger picture of Catholic social ministry, and pressing current domestic and global challenges relating to human life and dignity, and justice and peace.
-Inform others with the experience and perspective of your own diocese, organization, or faith community.
+Learn the broader context of Catholic social ministry.
+Get informed on domestic and global challenges to human life and dignity, justice and peace.
+Bring your experience and perspective of your diocese, organization and faith community.

-Advocate for policies that will protect and support people suffering poverty and injustice.
-In this defining experience of the Gathering, the renewed purpose of our meetings and our prayer flows directly to Capitol Hill, where as one faith community we bring to legislators our concerns and proposals about policies affecting the most vulnerable among us, both locally and globally.
-Then continue this effort after the Gathering in Washington through district visits with members of congress in your own community.
+Advocate for policies to protect and support people suffering poverty and injustice.
+In this defining experience of the Gathering, our meetings and prayer flows directly to Capitol Hill, where as one faith community we bring our concerns and proposals to defend and empower the most vulnerable.
+Continue this effort after the Gathering through district visits with members of Congress in your own community.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided